Skip to content

 • Save food: With Food Sharing you can get free food from participating businesses and save it from the garbage can.
 More at Reduce food waste.

-• Meal planning: By planning your food for the week in advance, you only have to buy the essentials.
-This will help you avoid impulse purchases and you'll also eat out less.
+• Meal planning: By planning your food ahead for the week, you'll only have to buy what you need.
+Spontaneous purchases will be avoided and you will also get away less.

-• Cook for yourself and more: The be-all and end-all of frugalism is cooking for yourself and avoiding ready meals.
+• Cook for yourself and more: The be-all and end-all of frugalism is cooking on your own and avoiding convenience foods.
 It's healthier and saves money.
-You can always cook a little more so that you still have some left over the next day or you can freeze plastic free simply by following your heart.
+You can also always cook a little more, so that you still have some the next day or it freeze plastic free simply by following your heart.

-• Tap water: We have the privilege of being able to drink tap water.
-It's up to 250 times cheaper than mineral water and you don't have to lug it around.
+• Tap water: We have the privilege to drink the water from the tap.
+It is up to 250 times cheaper than mineral water and you save the hauling.
 More under Tap water VS water from plastic bottles.

-• Do away with coffee capsules and CoffeeToGo: According to Heldenmarkt, one kilogram of coffee costs the equivalent of 70 euros due to the capsules - and leaves behind 8,000 tons of waste per year.
-CoffeeToGo cups are not sustainable either.
-So give up coffee or use a reusable coffee cup and coffee beans. (more information at Nestlé criticism)
+• Do away with coffee capsules and CoffeeToGo: According to Heldenmarkt, one kilogram of coffee costs the equivalent of 70 euros through the capsules - and leaves behind 8,000 tons of waste per year.
+CoffeeToGo cups are also not sustainable.
+So give up coffee or use a reusable coffee mug and bean-to-cup coffee. (more info at Nestlรฉ criticism)

 Clothing

 Frugalists avoid regular shopping trips for the fun of it.
-Because they cost a lot of money and overfill the closet.
-In the spirit of Slow Fashion there are also some tips for this:
+After all, they cost a lot of money and overfill the closet.
+In the sense of Slow Fashion there are also some tips for this:

-• Capsule Wardrobe: What sounds pretty fancy is simply a few items of clothing that can be combined really well.
-So you spend less and still have plenty of outfits to choose from.
+• Capsule Wardrobe: What sounds pretty fancy is just a few pieces of clothing that can be combined really well.
+So you spend less and still have many outfits at the start.

-• Second Hand: I'm glad that second-hand fashion is back in fashion.
+• Second Hand: I am glad that second hand fashion is fashionable again.
 It saves natural resources and your wallet.

-• Have clothes mended: You can also repair clothes instead of constantly buying new ones.
-Incidentally, this is one of many Life hacks from our grandparents.
+• Have clothes mended: You can also repair clothes rather than buying them new all the time.
+By the way, this is one of many Lifehacks of our grandparents.

-• Sell unused clothing: Think like a frugalist and get rid of unwanted or unused items of clothing.
+• Sell unused clothing: Think like a frugalist and get rid of unwanted or unused clothes.
 You can sell them on Kleiderkreisel or eBay Kleinanzeigen to those who would like to wear them.

 Tip: Fast Fashion is basically the opposite of this conscious use of clothing - and accelerates many of the environmental problems of our time.